PabloMyDarling/yt-downloader/README.md

 pytube
 ```

-To download these modules, you can download the modules by typing the following in the Terminal:
+You can download the modules by typing the following in the Terminal:

 ``pip3 install customtkinter``
 ``pip3 install pytube``